freeCodeCamp/freeCodeCamp/docs/FAQ.md

 Here are some recommended paths for some of our platforms:

-- To be a **Discord/Chat** moderator, have an active presence in our chat and have positive engagements with others, while also learning and practising how to deal with potential conflicts that may arise.
+- To be a **Discord/Chat** moderator, have an active presence in our chat and have positive engagements with others, while also learning and practicing how to deal with potential conflicts that may arise.
 - To be a **Forum** moderator, similar to a chat moderator, have an active presence and engage with other forum posters, supporting others in their